Williammer/Williammer.github.io/_posts/2015-08-09-optimize-application.md

 3. should remove eventListener and clear timer when not needed.
 4. should optimize the app with build tool, like gradle, grunt, etc.
 5. should add in-app cache with certain size.
+6. should properly clean up or dispose not-used object/array, or even DOM elements.

 ## Server-side:
 1. should have "limit/size" parameter from API to implement lazyload on Grid.